 Students may not proceed to Level II work in Philosophy in their first year of study.
-Students in later years may proceed to Level II work after passing two Level I half-units (or one Level I unit) in either session.
+Students in later years may proceed to Level II work after passing one Level I unit in either session.

 At Level II a wide range of half-units is offered, some dealing with particular philosophical topics and others capable of being taken in sequence to give more sustained treatments of larger areas.
 Students may select freely among these, subject to stipulations regarding prerequisites.